 Ranger-led Discovery Hikes, offered daily during summer, are a great way for adventurous, well-prepared visitors to explore the heart of Denali.
-The hikes begin on June 8 each year.
+The hikes begin on June 8 each year and are limited to 11 people.

-The locations of Discovery Hikes change each day, and schedules are posted weekly at the visitor center.
+The locations of Discovery Hikes change each day, and schedules are posted weekly at the Denali Visitor Center.
 The Discovery Hike bus leaves and returns from the Wilderness Access Center.
 The bus departure time is 8 a.m. sharp; don't be late!